jessestuart/react-pusher-todo-app/building_a_collaborative_task_list_with_react_and_pusher.md

 app.post('/newChore', function (req, res) {
   console.log('New chore request:', req.body);
+  // Assuming these are meant to be mocked out?
   /*
   --------------------------------------------------
   LOGIC FOR ADDING A NEW CHORE TO THE LIST GOES HERE